-APRN must have current National Board Certification in their designated specialty and upload it to the application: Family NP, Family Psychiatric Mental Health, Pediatrics NP, Adult, Adult Gerontology or Clinical Nurse Specialist
+APRN must have current National Board Certification in their designated specialty and upload it to the application: Family NP, Family Psychiatric Mental Health NP, Pediatrics NP, or selected Clinical Nurse Specialists.

-Nurse practitioner applicants must upload their NP license as part of the application.
-CNS applicants must upload their current and encumbered RN license.
+Nurse practitioner applicants must upload their RN and NP licenses as part of the application.
+CNS applicants must upload their current and unencumbered RN license.

 5. Writing Sample